Blog

 We specialize in [services offered], and have worked with a diverse range of clients in [industries/sectors].
 Our team brings a wealth of experience and knowledge to every project, and we pride ourselves on our ability to craft and execute customized communication plans that drive results.

-I sound like almost every other small communications company out there.
+My company sounded like almost every other small communications company out there.
 Anyone who’s in business knows that you need a USP, a unique selling proposition.
 Plus, the only part of public relations I offer is press releases for regular clients.

 When clients decide to hire a company like mine, they want original content.
 Nothing in either sample is original.
 For someone who hates writing and needs something clean, fine, those samples would do.
 But they won’t help your company stand out.